 If you are new to model railroading, please remember that when joining any model train club or model train organization that honesty, integrity, being of good character and friendliness are very important qualities to have.
 The model train hobby has a limited number of people and to keep the model train hobby a fun place for everyone, it is important that all model railroaders do everything possible to get along with each other.

 There is an unwritten rule that model railroaders don't discuss religion, politics or other controversial topics at club settings, meetings or events.
 Now that we wrote the unwritten rule, the unwritten rule has now been written which means the unwritten rule is not unwritten.
+A little humor there!
 That's the way the train rolls down the tracks!